pskrgag/pskrgag.github.io/content/post/type-safe-packed-pointers.md

 Usually allocators return pointers that consume 8 bytes on 64-bit platforms.
 There is a way to reduce this number by a factor and preserve type-safety with zero memory foot-print.

-Along the lines I will explain step-by-step how I came up with this approach and will rant about C. In case you don't interested, jump straight to the (end)[#Full code] where you will find complete example and links.
+Along the lines I will explain step-by-step how I came up with this approach and will rant about C. In case you don't interested, jump straight to the [end](#full-code) where you will find complete example and links.

 ## Indexes